Canon 1D Mark IV vs Pentax 645Z

-The Canon EOS-1D Mark IV and the Pentax 645Z are two professional cameras that were announced, respectively, in October 2009 and April 2014.
+The Canon EOS-1D Mark IV and the Pentax 645Z are two professional cameras that were revealed to the public, respectively, in October 2009 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a medium format (645Z) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Pentax provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16 megapixels, whereas the Pentax provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark IV vs Pentax 645Z

-An illustration of the physical size and weight of the Canon 1D Mark IV and the Pentax 645Z is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 1D Mark IV and the Pentax 645Z are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably smaller (25 percent) than the Canon 1D Mark IV.
 However, the 645Z is markedly heavier (26 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.